-One of the high points of my year so far was last week, when NPR included me in an article about busy parents getting food on the table.
-I’ve been listening to NPR since the 80’s – in fact, NPR helped kick off my food obsession by interviewing Barbara Kafka about her Roasting: A Simple Art cookbook, an ode to old school, high-heat roasting.
-I bought that book in 1997 on this newfangled website, Amazon.com, and it was all downhill from there.
+NPR included me in an article about busy parents getting food on the table last week.
+I’ve been listening to NPR since the 80’s – in fact, NPR helped kick off my food obsession.
+I was listening to a Thanksgiving interview of Barbara Kafka about her Roasting: A Simple Art cookbook.
+It was an ode to old school, high-heat roasting.
+I bought that book in 1997 on the newfangled Amazon.com website…and it was all downhill from there.

 It’s time to make up for my oversight, starting with Tinga de Pollo – shredded chicken tacos.
 Now, these are a little fancy – see the notes for the ultimate stripped down version – but even with the extra work of sautéing an onion, they’re ready in about a half an hour from my pressure cooker.
 Even better, most of that time is hands-off, waiting for the pressure cooker finish cooking.
 That leaves me plenty of time to finish up the rest of the meal.